High-Protein Loaded Baked Sweet Potato (Breakfast)

 Step 4: Assemble the Loaded Sweet Potatoes

-Place one sweet potato half on a plate and fluff the center with a fork.
-Add a pinch of salt and 2 tablespoons of greek yogurt, 1 scrambled egg, a big scoop of turkey sausage, 1-2 ounces shredded cheese, and diced green onion.
-Serve warm and dig in!
+Place one sweet potato half on a plate and gently fluff the center with a fork.
+Add 2 tablespoons plain Greek yogurt, 1 scrambled egg, about 1/4 cup cooked turkey sausage, 1 to 2 ounces shredded cheddar cheese, and 1 to 2 tablespoons sliced green onion.
+Serve warm.

 Two loaded baked breakfast sweet potatoes on white plates.